quarantin/pz-server-tools/docs/PZSERVER.md

 	pzinstall

-Start pzserver.
-The first time it should ask for the admin password:
+Start pzserver:

 	pzstart

+When run for the first time, **pzstart** will ask you to choose a username and a password for the admin user, and the port of the server.

 # Configuring Project Zomboid Dedicated Server